kushagra414/Machine-Learning-Models/README.md

 ___

-7. Implement K-means algorithm and use it for image compression and implement PCA on face data set.
+7. **Implement K-means algorithm and use it for image compression and implement PCA on face data set.**<br>
 - K-means an unsupervised learning Algorithm and we will use it to compress a image.<br>
 - Steps in k-means Algorithm
     - Randomly select centroid